- 1 Launch And Pray “Optimization.”

 More Aggressive Options

-A very popular landing page style in Nutra looks just like a real blog.
+A very popular landing page style is Nutra.
+It looks just like a real blog.

 The reason it’s called a flog is… you guessed it, it’s a fake blog.

-All the content on the landing page appears and reads just like a blog post, but it’s a mixture of a long form sales letter by masking its appearance of a blog.
+All the content on the landing page appears and reads just like a blog post, but it’s a mixture of a long form sales letters by masking its appearance of a blog.

-The visitor thinks they’re reading someone’s personally thoughts on a certain subject when before they know it they’re ready to buy whatever product that post is talking about…
+The visitor thinks they’re reading someone’s personal thoughts on a certain subject, but before they know it,they’re ready to buy whatever product that post is talking about.